Gyuri1/Secure_Workload_Policy/README.md

 `pip install tetpyclient`

-2. copy this repo files into a working directory.
+2. copy this repo's files into a working directory.

 # How to use: